thang21/Krunker_WheelChair_Client/README.md

 Your hack is now working!

-### Here is a link video to help you if you got a problem: https://www.youtube.com/watch?v=SuK4m-2ynJA&t=50s video was for old build this is a new *one*
+### Here is a link video to help you if you got a problem: https://www.youtube.com/watch?v=SuK4m-2ynJA&t=50s video was for old build this is a new *one* out dated.
+New video coming up soon

 If your promoting this hack on your channel you can not use ad links on them!